 1. Incident reporting and recording

 Incidents reported to the police relate to issues including public safety and welfare, crime, anti-social behaviour and transport.
-There are a number of ways in which incidents can be reported to the police:
+There are many ways that incidents can be reported to the police:

-- victims, witnesses or other third parties can tell a police officer, PCSO or member of staff either on the street or at the front counter of a police station;
+- victims, witnesses or other third parties can tell a police officer, police community support officer or member of staff either on the street or at the front counter of a police station;

 - victims, witnesses or other third parties can telephone incidents to police control rooms;

-- increasingly, victims, witnesses or other third parties may report an incident online;
+- victims, witnesses or other third parties may report an incident online;

 - the police might discover the crime themselves; or